prelert/engine-python/README.md

 Running the Examples
 ---------------------
-All the example scripts will run from the root directory of this repository otherwise add this directory to your `PYTHONPATH` environment variable or copy the `prelert` folder to you Python `site-packages` directory.
+First install the client using the standard setup script:

+    python setup.py install

 The client uses the standard json, httplib and logging packages no additional dependencies are required.
+The example scripts use the `argparse` module that was added to Python in version 2.7.

 Using the Client
 -----------------